Overview of Reverse Mortgage Disadvantages, Costs and Issues

 This option may be suitable for you if you just need cash for an emergency, such as a leaky roof that needs to be fixed.
 However, keep in mind that HELOCs carry interest rates that can change with the modifications in the prime rate of interest.
 Don’t forget to keep up with your HELOC payments, or you risk losing your home to foreclosure.

-Popular Article: Getting an Interest-Only Mortgage This Year?
+Popular Article: Getting an Interest-Only Mortgage?
 What You Need to Know

 Tips for Avoiding Reverse Mortgage Pitfalls